 What to do if a dog bites you.

 If you suffer a dog bite, immediately clean the wound however superficial it seems.
 This will reduce the chance of infection.
 If the wound is bleeding heavily, apply pressure with a clean pad and seek medical attention straight away.

 In some situations it may be necessary to go directly to the nearest accident and emergency department of your local hospital.
 Doctors will examine the wound thoroughly for deep tissue damage or broken bones.
 People with dog bites may also require a tetanus injection.

 What the law says.

-If you suffer a significant dog bite from someone else’s dog it is worth reporting this to the police, since this is a serious offence and needs addressing.
+If you suffer a significant dog bite from someone else’s dog you should report it to the police, since this is a serious offence and needs addressing.
 Dog bites have increased significantly amongst delivery drivers.
 Experts think this is due to an increase in delivery driver roles as well as a rise in the number of pet dogs.

 Solicitors have seen a rise in people making claims against insured dog owners for dog bites.
 Owners can be prosecuted if their dog is dangerously out of control.
-It is important in serious cases to exchange details with the owner of the dog, notify the police where possible.
+It is important, in serious cases, to exchange details with the owner of the dog and notify the police where possible.